 3. If you are making a garment for yourself or someone else, make sure you know your body measurements.

 4. There are many fine websites that offer information about crochet terminology, stitch abbreviations, chart symbols and video tutorials on various stitch techniques.
 Use these to fill in the blanks when you are not sure about a new technique.
-Stacey from Fresh Stitches shares this handy chart for reference and also videos for beginners.
+For example, if you see JAYG, that means Join As You Go, a joining method often done with granny squares.
+CraftFoxes also has a list of Crochet for Beginners videos to learn the basics.

 5. Always swatch to meet gauge.
 No two hands can create exactly the same gauge the same way, so you may have to go up or down a hook size to meet the gauge called for in a pattern.